pmbaumgartner/rust-geo-svg/README.md

 Functionality to convert between SVG and geo-types.

+This is a fork of the original crate, updated for newer versions of `geo` and `geo_types`.

 ## SVG to Geometry

 This package provides a functions to read a string containing an SVG element or `d` string and parse it to a geometry.